 - Public Interest Disclosure Act 1998

-Our safeguarding training courses are designed for those who work with children and vulnerable adults, such as teachers, school staff, volunteers and social workers.
-Participants will receive a safeguarding training certificate after successfully completing each e-Learning programme.
+Our safeguarding courses are designed for those who work with children and adults at risk, such as teachers, school staff, care home workers, volunteers and social workers.
+Participants will receive a training certificate after successfully completing each e-Learning programme.